 The University of California, Washington, D.C.
 Program (UCDC) offers UC Merced students the opportunity to spend a term working and studying in the Washington DC area.
 Internships and academic coursework are designed to expose students to the American political process while attaining valuable work experience.

 UC Center Sacramento (UCCS) academic internship program participants earn UC credit, maintain their financial aid eligibility, and gain valuable work experience while interning in Sacramento.

 The Bobcat Advising Center (BAC) serves as the academic advising home for all first year (freshman) students in every major and all undeclared students in every class year.
 BAC launched in Fall 2018 with 8 professional academic advisors and one Director.
 Professional staff provide holistic, developmental advising to first years that enhances their ability to successfully pursue their academic, career, and personal goals.

-A partnership with the Chemistry and Math faculty, the centers provide drop-in tutoring services for the discipline.
+In partnership with the Chemistry and Math faculty, the Math Center and Chem Center provide drop-in tutoring services for their disciplines.
 Tutoring support is offered by graduate students and advanced undergraduates.